Panelist: Caring For Frontline Workers

-COVID-19 has exacerbated a long-simmering crisis in healthcare of clinician burnout, depression, and despair.
+COVID-19 has exacerbated a long-simmering crisis in healthcare of clinician burnout and despair.
 Guided by the desire to reconnect to purpose within their own practices, physicians Anthony Back and Pamela Kryskow and psychologist Alexander Belser share their research into how psychedelic therapies might help clinicians overcome burnout and build stronger connections to their colleagues, patients and practices in the process.
+As frontline industries lose workers to what’s being called, ‘The Great Resignation,’ it’s essential to expand our thinking about how to help heal and support the people on whom we all depend.

 More About Alex